 Solution for the above business requirement

 There are a few possible solutions for the above business scenario.
-For example, you can use Evernote or similar applications – that allows a user to scan business cards from mobile and auto-create leads into Salesforce.
+For example, you can use Evernote or similar applications – that allow a user to scan business cards from mobile and auto-create leads into Salesforce.
 However, our purpose, in this blog, is to learn Flow and its advanced/new features.
 Therefore, we will use Flow and the new File lightning component to solve the above business requirement.
 To do so, follow the steps listed below:

 - Navigate to Setup (Gear Icon) | Setup | Process Automation | Flows in Lightning Experience.